-Qing Xin Gan Zi (青心柑仔) is a top grade early spring green from Taiwan.
+Qing Xin Gan Zi (青心柑仔) is a top grade early spring green tea from Taiwan.
 Made from the Qing Xin (青心), or Green Heart cultivar that is normally reserved for oolong teas, it has a brilliantly floral profile.
 It is somewhere between a light green tea and a light, minimally oxidised floral oolong!
-Qing Xin Gan Zi is grown around Mingjian Township of Nantou County and was hand picked from the fine early spring leaves in April 2018.
+Qing Xin Gan Zi is grown to organic standards around Mingjian Township of Nantou County and was hand picked from the fine early spring leaves in March 2020.

 This Qing Xin Gan Zi has a very bright and clear liquor with a yellow-green light colour.
 The aroma is slightly vegetal and highly floral.
-This tea features a floral character with smooth and comforting notes that are lightly vegetal.
-The taste of this tea starts on a fruity note, followed by a stronger floral middle notes and finishes on a slightly sweet yet drying aftertaste.
+It features a floral character with smooth and comforting notes that are lightly vegetal.
+The taste starts on a fruity note, followed by stronger floral middle notes and finishes on a slightly sweet yet drying aftertaste.
 Overall this is a fine green tea that has a slight vegetal profile typical of green tea while definitely being dominated by the more unusual floral notes.

 It is best brewed at 80°C for 2-3 minutes according to your taste and should be brewed multiple times, increasing steeping time with each brew if desired.